patrickarlt/Wordpress-Quickstart/wp-content/plugins/editorial-calendar/readme.txt

 = What languages does the calendar support? =

-The calendar is available in Brazilian Portuguese, Croatian, Czechoslovakian, English, French, and Greek.
+The calendar is available in Brazilian Portuguese, Croatian, Czech, Dutch, English, French, German, Greek, Japanese, Norwegian, Polish, and Swedish.

 = Can I add new languages? =